Darboux coordinates, Yang-Yang functional, and gauge theory: The brane of opers

 \subsection{The topological brane}

-The study of the separation of variables (proposed by E.~Sklyanin \cite{Sklyanin:1988}) for the quantum Gaudin system, which is essentially the genus zero case of the Hitchin system, suggests the following definition of this second brane.
-We assume that the ${\nu}_{k}$ parameters are generic (and definitely not half-integral, as in \cite{Feigin:1994in}).
+The study of the separation of variables proposed by E.~Sklyanin \cite{Sklyanin:1988} for the quantum Gaudin system, which is essentially the genus zero case of the Hitchin system, suggests the following definition of this second brane.
+We assume that the ${\nu}_{k}$ parameters are generic and not half-integral.
+For the connection of the separation of variables to the geometric Langlands program and related issues see \cite{Frenkel:1995ko}.

 Then we define a subvariety ${\CalL}_{\gamma}$ for any pair ${\ga} = ({\Gamma}, {\sl or})$ which consists of the degeneration graph ${\Gamma}$ together with the choice of orientation {\sl or}.
 For the oriented edge $e$ we define the source $s(e)$ and the target $t(e)$ vertices in the obvious way.